10 Ways to Spot Fake and Unlicensed Sportsbooks

 6. You Keep Calling, and No One Answers

 Customer service response time is one of the best ways to assess a sportsbook’s reliability and accountability.
-If this department is absent, you know your sportsbook isn’t acting in your best interests, its actioning in their best interest.
+If this department is absent, you know your sportsbook isn’t acting in your best interests, it’s acting in their best interest.

 A common trick that fraudulent sportsbooks use to delay (or avoid) paying their clients is to claim that they haven’t successfully received the required verification information.
 They’ll make multiple requests for the same information again, doing whatever they can to slow the process down.

-These sites may also ask bettors to send photocopies of this information via land mail, instead of allowing bettors to upload the required information electronically.
-This is merely a cheap trick, and is used to buy them a bit more time.
+These sites may also ask bettors to send photocopies of this information via mail, instead of allowing bettors to upload the required information electronically.
+This is merely a cheap trick and is used to buy them a bit more time.

-If you’ve bet with an online sportsbook before – or have perused our guide to all things related to depositing and withdrawing before – you’ll know that sportsbooks require you to verify your identity before they can confirm your withdrawal.
+If you’ve bet with an online sportsbook before or have used our guide to all things related to depositing and withdrawing, you’ll know that sportsbooks require you to verify your identity before they can confirm your withdrawal.